DataStories-UniPi/Hermes_PostgreSQL/doc/installation.md

 # Installation on Ubuntu 14.04

-- Install PostgreSQL.
-Postgresql 9.4 is not available in 14.04 "Trusty" but it was added in 14.10 "Utopic", so users that have 14.10 should only execute the last command.
+- Postgresql 9.4 is not available in 14.04 "Trusty" but it was added in 14.10 "Utopic", so users that have 14.10 should only execute the last command.
 For the installation of the PostgreSQL [execute in terminal](http://www.postgresql.org/download/linux/ubuntu/):

       sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list'
       sudo apt-get install wget ca-certificates